 • Compare your drawing, above, to the image of the loop prominence seen in station #1 of Exercise #1.
 What are their similarities-imagine if the magnetic field lines emitted light, what would you expect to see?
-(2 point)
+(3 point)

 If a sunspot pair is like a little bar magnet on the surface of the Sun, the field extends up into the atmosphere, and along the magnetic field charged particles can collect, and we see light emitted by these moving particles (mostly ionized hydrogen).
 Note that we do not always see the complete set of field lines in prominences because of the lack of material high in the Sun's atmosphere-but the bases of the prominences are visible, and are located just above the sunspot.
-If the weather is clear, and your TA is ready, you can proceed to Exercise #3 to look at the Sun with a special solar telescope.

-18.4.3 Optional Exercise: Generating a magnetic field with an electric current
+Optional Exercise: Generating a magnetic field with an electric current